Houdini's Afterlife Experiment - Did It Work?

 While no clear conclusion can be drawn in the Houdini case, I think that it is much more important for us to look into modern, scientific investigations of the afterlife.
 If you are interested in current research into mediums and spirit-communication, I recommend the book The Afterlife Experiments by Dr. Gary Schwartz, Ph.D..
 Gary works at the University of Arizona and you can get more information online.

 I also want to mention one of the most interesting and possibly most convincing method of afterlife research called “cross-correspondence.”
 It involves one spirit communicating with more than one medium, sometimes as many as a dozen, and delivering only a partial message to each medium.
 The mediums are told to send the partial message to a central location and the puzzle is put together.
-One of the most famous cases dates back to the first three decades of the 1900s and resulted in over 12,000 pages of spirit-communication.
+One of the most famous cases of cross-correspondence dates back to the first three decades of the 1900s and resulted in over 12,000 pages of spirit-communication.
 It is known as the Myers case and you can find more information on the internet.

 I would like to finish by paraphrasing the final words of Harry Houdini as brought forth by Fletcher and Ford at the end of that successful session.